- 1) Kegel Exercises

 It works on the prostate, kidney, and bladder simultaneously, coaxing cells gently to resume normal function.
 It’s already formulated for this purpose and has had a track history of thousands of men that swear by its success.

 By this action, you’re fighting against prostatitis and benign prostatic hypertrophy.
-If you’re like many men that use the formula, you’ll see a reduction in the number of times you get up to go to the bathroom to urinate, plus see an improvement in the flow of your urine.
+If you’re like many men that use the formula, you’ll see a reduction in the number of times you get up to go to the bathroom to urinate.
+Plus you’ll see an improvement in the flow of your urine.
 These are two signs that you’re making headway.

 Why would it be so effective?
 Well, when you start using very specific herbs in a unique blend that rejuvenate the prostate, kidney, and urinary tract, it’s the herbs that get to work.
 They start bringing the cells back to health.